Based on research, here are 3 key things to look for when evaluating the programs and the research behind them.

 3. Maintenance.
 How long do the results last?
-Not all research studies include a follow-up from the training program so you may not know whether the benefits of the training program last more than a day or a week.
+Not all research studies include a follow-up so you may not know how long the benefits will last.

 BEFORE TRAINING: All three groups were given tests of working memory, IQ, and language.